About Kihei

-Kihei is a city in Maui County, Hawaii.
+Kihei is an unincorporated community in Maui County, Hawaii.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 If you need information on arrest records or criminal records, such documents are generally maintained by the police department, with accessible resources for the public.
 An inmate search can also be conducted through the state’s online platforms, which provide updates on current inmates, their charges, and any other relevant information.
 This transparency in law enforcement records helps to foster a sense of safety and awareness within the community.
 Public records in Kihei are governed by the Hawaii Uniform Information Practices Act, which ensures that residents have access to various government documents.
 The Hawaii Clerk's office manages vital records, including birth, death, and marriage certificates, providing an essential resource for people needing documentation for legal or personal purposes.
 Property records are accessible through the county Assessor's office, which maintains detailed information on land ownership and property values.
 If you need court records, the Circuit Court of Hawaii offers online access to case information, enabling residents to stay informed about legal proceedings in their area.
 Together, these resources support the community's needs for transparency, legality, and public safety.